-\textbf{Discovered Causal Relationships.} In Figure \ref{fig:maps}, we visualize the discovered causal relationships corresponding to Figure \ref{fig:final_mat1} and \ref{fig:final_mat2}.
-The AQI-36 dataset is collected from 36 air quality monitoring stations in Beijing, which records PM2.5 levels.
-We draw the sensors on the map of Beijing according to their latitudes and longitudes.
-The widths of the arrows correspond to the values of attention scores.
-It is evident that for the query sensors 14 and 1 in the two figures, not every their nearby sensor has a causal relationship with them.
-In Figure \ref{fig:causal1}, although the sensor 6, 5, 15 are very close to the query 14, \casper\ discovers that there is no causal relationship among them.
-We conjecture that this is because the wind blew generally westward and northward in Beijing during the time period corresponding to the input data.
+\paragraph{Discovered Causal Relationships.} We draw the most salient causal relationships in Figure \ref{fig:final_mat1} and \ref{fig:final_mat2} on the map of Beijing in Figure \ref{fig:causal1} and \ref{fig:causal2}.
+Each number corresponds to a sensor and the arrow width corresponds to the attention weights.
+It is evident that for the query sensors 14 and 1 in the two figures, not every nearby sensor has a causal relationship with them.
+In Figure \ref{fig:causal1}, although the sensors 6, 5, 15 are very close to the query 14, \casper\ discovers that there is no causal relationship among them.
+We conjecture that this is because the wind blew generally westward and northward in Beijing for Figure \ref{fig:final_mat1} and \ref{fig:final_mat2} \cite{zhang2012impact}.
 In Figure \ref{fig:causal2}, the neighboring sensors 24, 15, 6, 20, 9, 13 are not regarded as the causes for the query sensor 1.
-According to the spatial relationships, the information of the sensors 15, 6, 20, 9, 13 might be included in the causal sensors such as 2, 5 14, 8, since the causal sensors are in between with the query and theses non-causal sensors.
+According to the spatial relationships, the information of the sensors 15, 6, 20, 9, 13 might be included in the causal sensors such as 2, 5 14, and 8, since the causal sensors are in between with the query and these non-causal sensors.
 However, there is no other sensor between 1 and 24.
-By taking a closer look at the upper-left corner of the map, we find that the sensors 1 and 24 are separated by the Fragrant Hills.
-Therefore, the air quality at the sensor 1 might not be directly influenced by the sensor 24 for that the time period corresponding to the input data.
+By taking a closer look at the upper-left corner of the map, we find that sensors 1 and 24 are separated by the Fragrant Hills.
+Therefore, the air quality at sensor 1 might not be directly influenced by sensor 24 for the period of the input data.
 The two examples in Figure \ref{fig:maps} show that the proposed \casper\ could effectively discover the causal relationships among sensors, which provides better insights for further data analysis.
-Additionally, the two examples also show that the simple distance based sensor network construction is biased, which contains many non-causal correlations, since it ignores other factors in the real world, such as wind direction and terrain.
+Additionally, the two examples also show that the simple distance-based sensor network construction is biased, which contains many non-causal correlations since it ignores other factors in the real world, such as wind direction and terrain.